-Thrupp Lake is magical at any time of year: in spring the trees begin to blossom, herons gather, cygnets hatch and kingfishers dart by.
+Thrupp Lake is well worth a visit at any time of year: in spring the trees begin to blossom, herons gather, cygnets hatch and kingfishers dart by.
 During summer the lake shimmers with emergent damselflies and darting dragonflies.
-In autumn the colours are spectacular and swans glide gracefully beneath the trees, whilst in winter the chilly mist or snow can transform the lake into a magical setting which throngs with a multitude of overwintering birds.
+In autumn the colours are spectacular and swans glide gracefully beneath the trees, whilst in winter the chilly mist or snow can transform the lake into a magical setting which throngs with a multitude of overwintering wetland birds.

 Walking around the lake and hearing its birdsong always gives visitors an enormous sense of calm and well-being.
 During the early summer there is also the opportunity to enjoy common spotted orchids and white helleborines, particularly in St David’s Meadow.
 This transformation of this area from scrubland has been one of our greatest achievements on site.